Homemade French Onion Soup

 Trouble is, you don’t get those benefits with the canned beef broth in the grocery store.

-Homemade French onion soup starts with caramelized onions and I wrote a whole post on how to achieve perfect caramelization.
+Homemade French onion soup starts with caramelized onions and I wrote a whole post on how to caramelize onions.
 In a nutshell… thinly slice the onions and simmer in a heavy pot until they give up their liquid and start to turn a golden color.

 After they’ve caramelized, add dry white wine 🙂 and simmer until nearly all the liquid has evaporated.
-Then add the bay leaves, thyme and the broth.
+Then add the bay leaves, thyme, and broth.

-The soup simmers for another 15 or so minutes and while it’s cooking, Grate the gruyere and toast the sliced baguette rounds.
-A little dry sherry added to each of the bowls, gives the soup its familiar flavor.
+The soup simmers for another 15 minutes and while it’s cooking, Grate the gruyere and toast the sliced baguette rounds.
+A little dry sherry added to each of the bowls gives the soup its familiar flavor.

 Baking French Onion Soup

-Top with crispy baguette slices and a generous sprinkle of shredded gruyere – then it’s into the oven for the last few minutes.
-This has got to be one of my all time favorite soups.
+Top with crispy baguette slices and a generous sprinkle of shredded gruyere – then it’s in the oven for the last few minutes.
+This has got to be one of my all-time favorite soups.
 I love the part crispy, part gooey, and part soup-laden bread, the stretchy cheese, tender onions and savory broth.
 If you’ve never made Homemade French Onion Soup yourself, what are you waiting for?

 Tried this recipe?
 Leave a rating and review.